 For hosting I wanted to be sure that I was able to scale as much as necessary (you never know when you will have a surprise success) while also not going broke.
 This screamed "serverless" & I settled on using Azure Functions over AWS Lambda.
 While Lambda is cheaper overall, using Azure is a much easier experience from my CI/CD platform of choice: Azure DevOps.

 There are a couple of different pieces of data that needed to be stored for this application, each with different structures & needs.
-The four main categories of data that needed to be stored was; user account data, transcript text, transcript speaker data, & transcription job statuses.
+The four main categories of data that needed to be stored were; user account data, transcript text, transcript speaker data, & transcription job statuses.

 Because I was using Microsoft's Identity Framework & I didn't feel like writing throw away data adapters, all user data was managed in SQL Server with Entity Framework used for the repository layer in the code.